-The ubiquitous wired and wireless networks play an important role in our daily lives; at the same time, cyber crimes and information security issues are increasing at an unprecedented pace.
 Network forensics is a discipline that monitors and analyzes network traffic, aiming at detecting malicious network activities and preserving network data as evidences.
 It is widely used in preventing attacks, tracing down criminals, diagnosing the network, etc. Although it is a newly emerged research area, network forensics attracts a great attention from both network researchers and law enforcement practitioners.

-Generally speaking, network forensics is composed of two steps: data capture and data analysis.
-Between them, data capture is the basis of network forensics, on which the quality of data analysis largely depends.
+Network forensics is composed of two steps: data capture and data analysis.
+Data capture is the basis of network forensics, on which the quality of data analysis largely depends.
 However, data capture is not as easy as it seems, especially in wireless networks.
-Channel fading, signal interference, mobility of transceivers and ever-increasing data rate make data capture a non-trivial task.
+Channel fading, signal coverage and interference, mobility of transceivers and ever-increasing data rate make data capture a non-trivial task.